 Upper gastrointestinal adverse effects occur in about 5% of patients because of direct gastrointestinal irritation.

 Hypoglycemia can occur, especially when a fluoroquinolone is combined with antihyperglycemic drugs.

 QT-interval prolongation can occur, potentially leading to ventricular arrhythmias and sudden cardiac death.

-Fluoroquinolone use has been strongly associated with Clostridioides (formerly Clostridium) difficile–associated diarrhea Clostridioides (formerly Clostridium) difficile–Induced Diarrhea Toxins produced by Clostridioides difficile strains in the gastrointestinal tract cause pseudomembranous colitis, typically after antibiotic use.
-Symptoms are diarrhea, sometimes bloody, rarely... read more (pseudomembranous colitis), especially that due to the hypervirulent C. difficile ribotype 027.
+Clostridioides (formerly Clostridium) difficile–associated diarrhea Clostridioides (formerly Clostridium) difficile–Induced Diarrhea Toxins produced by Clostridioides difficile strains in the gastrointestinal tract cause pseudomembranous colitis, typically after antibiotic use.
+Symptoms are diarrhea, sometimes bloody... read more (pseudomembranous colitis) has been strongly associated with fluoroquinolone use, especially that due to the hypervirulent C. difficile ribotype 027.

 Diarrhea, leukopenia, anemia, and photosensitivity are uncommon.
 Rash is uncommon unless gemifloxacin is used for > 1 week and is more likely to develop in women < 40 years of age.
 Nephrotoxicity is rare.